Government and non-profit food assistance programs.

 There are numerous state, federal, and local government food assistance programs that can help low income families.
-There are also resources offered directly by charities, churches and non-profit organizations.
-People that need help providing groceries, meals and food for their families or themselves have a number of options available to them.
+There are also resources offered directly by charities, churches as well as non-profit organizations.
+People that need help paying for groceries, meals or free food for their families or themselves have a number of options available to them.

-All of these local charities, government agencies and non-profit organizations are committed to offering low cost or free food programs to the needy.
+All of these local charities, government agencies and non-profit organizations are committed to helping low income families.
+They do this by offering low cost or free food programs to the needy.
 Some of the more common programs include SNAP food stamps, Meals on Wheels or free lunches for students.
-They were created to help end hunger and meet the nutritional needs of low income households.
-There is support for the unemployed, seniors, children, and the working poor.
+They were created to help end hunger and meet the nutritional needs of low income households as well as other groups, including senior citizens or disabled.
+There is also support for the unemployed, seniors, children, and the working poor.

-Several distribution programs give free food, commodities, and groceries to needy households, with a focus on homes with children or senior citizens.
+Several distribution programs give free food, commodities, and groceries to needy households.
+They tend to a focus on homes with children or senior citizens.
 Assistance may also be provided directly to local non-profit organizations that then provide the meal service to low-income people.
 Some of the places that may be involved in distribution of these surplus USDA commodities include soup kitchens, churches and homeless shelters.

 Supplemental Nutrition Assistance Program (SNAP):

-This is the primary federal government food assistance program.
+This is the primary federal government funded food assistance program.
 Millions of people currently use it, however there are also hundreds of thousands of other households that qualify for an EBT card but that have just never applied.
-This program used to be known as Food Stamps.
+This program used to be known as Food Stamps but was renamed SNAP.

 Tens of millions of low income individuals across the country as well as families living in poverty turn to for help every single year.
-There are numerous conditions in order to be qualified for SNAP / food stamps.
+It is the main USDA hunger prevention program.
+There are numerous conditions in order to be qualified for the SNAP / food stamp benefit.
 They include the following.

 People who are applying in your household must able-bodied and between the ages of 18 and 60.
 They need to have or apply for a Social Security number and be either a U.S. national, U.S. citizen, an American Indian born in Canada or Mexico or have status as a qualified alien.
 An applicant will need to have both a limited income, and also not many assets or resources in their name.
 There are several other conditions and criteria for the Supplemental Nutrition Food Assistance Program.
 Read more on SNAP food stamps.